PavelGrigoryevDS/awesome-data-analysis-resources/README.md

 ---

 <a id="data-visualization"></a>

 ## 📊 Data Visualization

 <a id="data-visualization-resources"></a>

 ### Resources

 Color theory, chart selection guides, and storytelling tips.

 - [A data visualization curriculum of interactive notebooks.](https://github.com/uwdata/visualization-curriculum) - Interactive notebooks designed to teach data visualization concepts.
 - [The Python Graph Gallery](https://python-graph-gallery.com/) - A collection of Python graph examples for data visualization.
 - [FlowingData explores how we use analysis and visualization to understand data and ourselves.](https://flowingdata.com/) - Insights on data analysis and visualization.
-- [The Data Visualisation Catalogue](https://datavizcatalogue.com/index.html) - A comprehensive catalog of data visualization types.
+- [The Data Visualization Catalogue](https://datavizcatalogue.com/index.html) - A comprehensive catalog of data visualization types.
 - [From Data to Viz](https://github.com/holtzy/data_to_viz) - A guide to choosing the right visualization based on your data.
 - [A large (+2500) collection of color maps for Python](https://github.com/JosephBARBIERDARNAL/pypalettes) - Extensive collection of color palettes for data visualization.
 - [Data Viz Project is a collection of data visualizations created to inspire and assist users in selecting the appropriate type of visualization for their data.](https://datavizproject.com/) - A resource for selecting suitable visualizations.